-Where will I get enough Calcium?
 Good news!
 A whole-food plant-based style of eating will provide all the calcium you need and so much more.
 In fact, that is what the veggie lady above from the garden wanted to share with you today!
-Thanks to an amazing delivery of garden-fresh veggies this weekend, this lovely “monster” was able to be created to share her message of abundance.
+I got a delivery of garden-fresh veggies this weekend.
+With this in mind, this lovely “monster” created to share her message of abundance.

 SO IT IS OK to reduce or eliminate dairy – you will still be healthy as long as you are eating whole foods in enough quantity.